-Android’s notifications are now similar, with the ability to double-tap notifications on the lock screen to open the app, though in-app replies are exclusive to iOS.
+Android’s notifications are similar, with the ability to double-tap notifications on the lock screen to open the app.
 Both systems also offer quick access to the camera app from the lock screen for capturing those fleeting moments, and Android also does the same for the phone dialer.
 You might find slightly different notification experiences from Android phone to Android phone, as some manufacturers might put their own spin on the Android notification system.

 Built-in apps and ecosystem

-Both iOS and Android come with several built-in apps which cannot be uninstalled. iPhones all come with the same apps as standard, whereas manufacturers using Android often add their own proprietary apps to the standard ones provided by Google (though Google’s own Nexus line of products comes with these apps alone).
+Both iOS and Android come with several built-in apps which cannot be uninstalled. iPhones all come with the same apps as standard, whereas manufacturers using Android often add their own proprietary apps to the standard ones provided by Google.
 In both cases, all the bases are covered, with apps included such as maps, messaging, email, document editors, health and fitness, photos, notes and more.
 Some built-in apps can be uninstalled to clear up space, like Apple’s Music app.

 In the early years of Android, only a few good applications would make their way over from Apple’s dominant App Store to the Google Play Store, but nowadays you can find almost every major app on both systems.
-As a general rule, the iOS App Store is slightly smaller but of higher overall quality, as Apple tends to thoroughly scrutinise programs before allowing them to be downloaded.
-With well over a million apps for both systems, though, you’re unlikely to miss out whichever one you choose.
+As a general rule, the iOS App Store is slightly smaller but of higher overall quality, as Apple tends to thoroughly scrutinize programs before allowing them to be downloaded.
+With well over a million apps for both systems, though, you’re unlikely to miss out on either operating system.